-During their time with us at Northbourne CEP, we encourage all our children to take part in as many different physical activities and after school clubs as possible, using our own sports coach, as well as inviting in external coaches to increase the options available.
+During their time with us at Northbourne CEP, we encourage all our children to take part in as many different physical activities and after school clubs as possible, as well as inviting in external coaches to increase the options available.
 Every child will have two hours of PE each week with an option of signing up for as many after school clubs as are available to them.
-Over the academic year, every child in KS2 will also have swimmimg sessions at the local pool.
+Over the academic year, every child in KS2 will also have swimming sessions at the local pool.

 We actively motivate every child to learn new skills in a range of activities that can help to foster a love of sport that will hopefully stay with our children for life.
 We have fantastic grounds that allow us to run a wide variety of games and activities to develop the fitness of each child, which is something that we feel passionate about.

 All pupils leaving primary school will be physically literate and with the knowledge, skills and motivation necessary to equip them for a healthy, active lifestyle and lifelong participation in physical activity and sport.

 Our PE curriculum follows the National Curriculum guidelines for PE provision via Greenacre scheme, which offers a wide range of activities from Lacrosse and Hockey to Volleyball and Orienteering.

 PE is a very important part of learning and children become more confident using gross motor skills.
 By the end of their time in Willow class, they will have good control and co-ordination in large and small movements.
 They move confidently in a range of ways, safely negotiating space.
 Children will be able to use various pieces of apparatus and sports equipment.